 Processing the potatoes begins immediately after the quality check.
 First the potatoes are washed and crushed.
 After this the crushed mass is sifted and the tiny starch granules are retained.
 The starch is washed out and dried to powder.
 You can see pictures of the Finnamyl process in our blog posting of the 2012 campaign.

-The pulp that comprises the fibrous by-product of this process is used as feed and the cell sap from the potatoes is spread onto nearby fields to recycle the nutrients found in the potato.
-2012 was the first year that also the pulp from the organic process was separated from conventional, certified organic and supplied to an organic cattle farm as fodder.
+The pulp that comprises the fibrous by-product of this process is used as feed and the cell sap from the potatoes is spread back on the fields to recycle the nutrients found in the potato.
+2012 was the first year that also the pulp from the organic process at Finnamyl was separated from conventional, certified organic and supplied to an organic cattle farm as fodder.
+At Aloja Starkelsen the potato pulp is fed to a different kind of animal: red worms that transform the pulp into high-value vermi-compost.
+Since 2015 Finnamyl has concentrated the potato juice into a fertiliser that can be used on organic farms and started a cooperation with Soilfood in 2018.
+We are developing circular economy!

 The high standards across all areas of our operations are the key factor to our success.
 In order to ensure the continuous development and improvement of our operations, we review our quality aims each year and consistently monitor the realisation of these aims.